What is a Power of Attorney?

 A general non-enduring power of attorney is usually made when a person is unavailable for some time (usually due to travelling or sickness) and wants to appoint a person to make important finance related decisions in their absence.

 A Supportive Attorney is made for those who need guidance from someone.
 It provides assistance to individuals for making important decisions.
 Anyone over the age of 18 who has good decision-making abilities can be given this authority.
-It can help people who have a disability to promote their dignity and autonomy.
+This document can help people who have a disability to promote their dignity and autonomy.